shourya49/Makemore/README.md

 # Makemore

-Makemore takes one text file as input i.e **names.txt**, where each line is assumed to be one training thing, and generates more things like it.I have used and implement various models for the prediction of next character given a sequence of characters.<br><br>
-I have implement these models from scratch using **PyTorch** library and with the help of some research papers.
-Following are the models and techniques which I used for this task - <br><br>
+We have one file i.e **names.txt** which has list of different names .
+My goal is to predict the next character given a sequence of characters as an input.I have implemented different models from scratch using **PyTorch** library and with the help of some research papers to perform this Task.<br><br> Following are the models and techniques which I used for this task - <br><br>
 **1) Bigram Model<br><br>
 2) MLP(Multilayer Perceptron)<br><br>
 3) Backpropagation**<br><br>